Walter Welford: Career

 Welford served as township clerk at Pembina for twenty years.
 He also served in the North Dakota House of Representatives (1907 to 1911) and Senate (1917 to 1921).
-As Lieutenant Governor of North Dakota, Welford became governor after Thomas H. Moodie was disqualified.
+As the lieutenant governor of North Dakota, Welford became governor after Thomas H. Moodie was disqualified.
 Welford was a staunch supporter of the Nonpartisan League (NPL), a farmers' political group.
 During Welford's administration the state was caught in the grip of the Great Depression.
 The 1936 crop yield was disastrously low because of drought.
 Welford met with President Franklin Roosevelt and obtained federal aid for drought-stricken farmers.
 In 1936, Welford decided to run for office again.
 He beat former Governor William Langer for the Republican gubernatorial nomination, but Langer refused to drop out, and entered the general election as an independent.
 Welford lost the three-way governor's election to Langer.
 (The third-place candidate was Democrat John Moses, who became North Dakota's twenty-second governor, following Langer's second term.)

 Death

-Welford died on June 28, 1952 at the age of 84 en route to a hospital in Altona, Manitoba after being stricken at his home in Pembina County.
+Welford died on June 28, 1952, at the age of 84 en route to a hospital in Altona, Manitoba after being stricken at his home in Pembina County.
 He is buried in Cavalier Cemetery, Cavalier, Pembina County, North Dakota US.